eelispeltola/ArdBot/README.md

 # gitprojects
-A small collection of personal projects
+A small collection of personal projects.

 Right now:
 - Rotary encoder for Arduino